Nigel Pepper: York City

 Following a lack of first team opportunities at Rotherham, Pepper signed for York City on a free transfer on 18 July 1990.
 He made his debut in the 1990–91 season against Maidstone United.
 He helped the club secure promotion in 1992-93 scoring one of York's penalties in the 1993 Playoff Final shootout victory at Wembley over Crewe.
-In that season he also took over as the clubs penalty taker and netted 19 out of 22 penalties between 1990–1997.
+In that season he also took over as the clubs penalty taker and netted 19 out of 22 penalties between 1990 and 1997.
 He was also pivotal in York making the Playoff Semi-Finals the following season, although they did not secure promotion, losing 1–0 over two legs to Stockport County.

 Pepper was a member of the York team that beat Manchester United over two legs in the League Cup in 1995.
 Having beaten a weakened United team 3–0 at Old Trafford, York were beaten 3–1 at Bootham Crescent in the second leg but went through 4–3 on aggregate.

 The following season, also in the League Cup, Pepper played in the York side that defeated Everton 4–3 over two legs.

 He made 281 league and cup appearances for the club, scoring 45 times.
 His final game for club came on 25 February 1997 when he scored in a 3–1 home win over Preston.